Property For Sale/To Let

 Reconciliation

-Receipts are recorded on a daily basis and all Client Money bank accounts are reconciled monthly.
+All receipts are recorded on a daily basis and all Client bank accounts are reconciled at monthly and approved at Partner level.

 Reporting